 I was fortunate enough to work at the intersection of North and Luckie streets in Atlanta for over four years.
-Most folks in Atlanta would know that as the headquarters of The Coca-Cola Company.
+Folks in Atlanta would know that as the headquarters of The Coca-Cola Company.
 For a marketer, leading social media at The Coca-Cola Company was the world’s greatest job.
 For a watch collector, it made the Rolex GMT “Coke or Pepsi” decision relatively easy.
 So, knowing all that, do you really have to ask my bezel preference?

 The Rolex GMT II (16710) is a legend of a watch.
 It predates ceramic bezels, it even predates full in-house movement design at the House in Geneva.
 The story goes that the first Rolex GMT watches were designed in the 1950s for PanAm pilots to help them acclimate to the newly discovered issue of “jet lag.”
 If pilots could easily glance at their watch and see their “home time” (as well as quickly adjust local time), perhaps their bodies could handle the shifts of time zones better.
 Well, over 60 years later, the GMT complication is still very popular (and one of my personal favorites).